-My Very First Body Jewelry: The Best Jewelry for New Piercings February 28, 2020 – Posted in: Informative – Tags: healing best practices, piercing aftercare, starter jewelry
+Stay Safe and Stylish: The Ultimate Guide to Jewelry for New Piercings February 28, 2020 – Posted in: Informative, Piercing Advice – Tags: healing best practices, jewelry for new piercings, new piercing safety, piercings aftercare, proper jewelry for new piercings, starter jewelry

 The type of jewelry used in a new piercing goes beyond aesthetics.
-You need to choose the correct jewelry type that fits the specific piercing so that it feels comfortable in your body.
+It’s important to select jewelry that is specifically designed for your type of piercing and that feels comfortable in your body.

-For example, when you get your eyebrow pierced, the recommended starter jewelry will likely be a curved barbell (with a long barbell length to accommodate swelling).
-This jewelry type allows for swelling as the piercing heals, and the curvature of the bar will match your anatomy better than other jewelry types (like a straight barbell) so that it feels more natural to your body.
+For example, when you get your eyebrow pierced, the recommended starter jewelry will likely be a curved barbell.
+The curvature of this jewelry type matches your anatomy better than other styles (like a straight barbell) so that it feels more natural to your body.

 Jewelry gauge refers to the thickness of the post that goes through the actual piercing.
 The proper gauge of your starter jewelry will depend upon the gauge of the needle with which you were pierced.

-In many piercings, you will have a bit of a choice when it comes to the gauge of the piercing.
-For example, cartilage piercings are often pierced at either 16 gauge (which is around 1.2mm thick), or 18 gauge (which is slightly thinner).
-The gauge you choose has more to do with aesthetics, since larger gauges allow for larger jewelry pieces, but health concerns limit some piercings to certain gauge sizes.
+In many piercings, you may have some choice when it comes to the gauge.
+Which gauge you choose is mostly guided by aesthetics, since larger gauges allow for larger jewelry pieces, but health concerns limit some piercings to certain gauge sizes.
+Cartilage piercings, for example, are often pierced at either 16 or 18 gauge.
+Anything smaller might tear through the skin after a bad snag, and anything larger might cause damage during piercing.
 It is important to find a piercer you trust and let them guide you to a gauge size that fits your aesthetic desires and promotes healing.

-Your piercer will be able to help you choose the right barbell length, but it’s something that you’ll need to keep an eye on during healing.
-If your barbell is too short, the ends of the jewelry will press against your new piercing, leading to issues like embedding.
-If your barbell is too long, you run the risk of snagging your jewelry, causing trauma to the piercing site.
+Your piercer can assist you in selecting the correct barbell length, but it’s critical to keep an eye on it throughout the healing process.
+If the barbell is too short, the ends of the jewelry may press against the piercing, causing embedding.
+On the other hand, if the barbell is too long, it can get caught on something, causing trauma to the piercing site.

-If the length of your barbell is causing discomfort, have your piercer look at it.
-They can tell you if it’s the wrong size, and they’ll fit you with a new jewelry piece.
-(During the entire healing process, do not change your jewelry on your own.
-You can cause serious damage to the healing piercing.
-Visit a professional who has the expertise to change the jewelry correctly.)
+If the length of your barbell causes discomfort, it’s best to have your piercer examine it.
+They can determine if it’s the incorrect size and replace it with a new piece of jewelry.
+During the healing process, never attempt to change your jewelry on your own, as this may cause serious damage to the piercing.
+Always seek the assistance of a professional with the necessary expertise to change your jewelry correctly.

 Although body jewelry uses many different materials, there are actually very few materials approved for healing piercings.